 Learning from the curse: Sembene’s Xala

-en collaboration avec l’anthropologue Richard Fardon, Head of the Doctoral School at SOAS, University of London 2017
+in collaboration with the anthropologist Richard Fardon, Head of the Doctoral School at SOAS, University of London 2017

 texts Richard Fardon